 There are plenty of ways driverless cars could improve our lives.
 That said, there are some downsides.
 The number one con would have to be the number of jobs that would be lost to autonomous vehicles.

-Once autonomous cars are perfected, autonomous semi-trucks will likely be next.
+Autonomous semi-trucks could also see widespread adoption in the future.
 Trucking companies would no longer need to hire and train drivers.
 The 3.5 million professional truck drivers in the U.S. would be out of work.

 Then there are the police officers to consider.
 Widespread adoption of driverless cars could mean that police departments would simply hire less officers instead of assigning former traffic cops to new departments.
 Police departments would lose the revenue they make from traffic tickets.